-Reports Issued mmenda signific Conc l Report lusions pendix I) Summary of Key Findings / Recommendations н М L Design Operational Effectiveness Good Practice General Ledger reconciliations were carried out on a monthly basis and there was a segregation of duty with regards to preparation and review of reconciliations.
+Reports Issued mmenda significa Conc l Report lusions pendix I) Summary of Key Findings / Recommendations н М L Design Operational Effectiveness Main Financial Systems 2 7 3 Moderate Limited Good Practice General Ledger reconciliations were carried out on a monthly basis and there was a segregation of duty with regards to preparation and review of reconciliations.
 General Ledger user access is reviewed on an annual basis and the individuals with access at the time of the audit had appropriate access for their job roles.
 Billing was timely for NNDR properties added to the CIVICA system.
 Council Tax properties were being charged in compliance with the Council's legislation and schemes.
-Key Areas for Improvement General Ledger • Reconciliations are not reviewed in a timely manner.
+Key Areas for Improvement General Ledger Reconciliations are not reviewed in a timely manner.
 Payroll Due to the outsourced Human Resources and Payroll Provider failing to produce the requested information, we were unable to undertake the full range of payroll testing and could only review if starters and leavers were added or removed from the payroll in a timely manner.
-Therefore we can not give an assurance on all processes in this area.
-Main Financial 2 7 3 Moderate Limited We were unable to confirm controlled access to the payroll database as no information concerning those with access was supplied by the contractor.
-Systems Starters are not added to the Payroll in a timely manner.
-Council Tax and NDR Council tax and NDR refunds are not authorised before being processed, including one for over £100,000 No policy is in place for the management, monitoring and authorisation of the Council Tax and NDR suspense account payments NDR discounts and exemptions granted do not include the supporting documentation to confirm they are eligible Reconciliations with the Valuation Office Agency are not appropriately authorised or completed in a timely manner Monitoring and billing of new properties are not completed in a timely manner We were unable to confirm controlled access to the database as Basildon Council failed to supply relevant information during the audit.
-Therefore we could not confirm only authorised access is allowed.
-Payments and Creditors Purchase orders are not being raised for all purchases of goods/services.
-Purchases on the procurement card were not fully compliant with the Council's policy.
+However, there are mitigating controls in Finance to ensure payroll is accurate.
+We were unable to confirm controlled access to the payroll database as no information concerning those with access was supplied by the contractor.
+Starters are not added to the Payroll in a timely manner.
+Council Tax and NDR Council Tax and NDR refunds are not authorised before being processed, including one for over £100,000 No policy is in place for the management, monitoring and authorisation of the Council Tax and NDR suspense account payments NDR discounts and exemptions granted do not include the supporting documentation to confirm they are eligible Reconciliations with the Valuation Office Agency are not appropriately authorised or completed in a timely manner Monitoring and billing of new properties are not completed in a timely manner Monitoring and billing of new properties are not completed in a timely manner Purchase orders are not being raised for all purchases of goods/services.

-Reports Issued mmenda signific Conc l Report lusions pendix I) Summary of Key Findings / Recommendations Н M L Design Operational Effectiveness Car Parks and Parking Collection 4 3 2 Limited Limited Good Practice Parking charges are clearly displayed in the Council's car parks and on the Council's website The parking machines used by the Council can identify and reject fake coins Serial numbers on coin collection bags are recorded before being handed over to G4S Parking Fees are approved by the Policy, Projects and Resources Committee on an annual basis.
+Reports Issued mmenda signific Cond ll Report clusions opendix I) Summary of Key Findings / Recommendations Н М L Design Operational Effectiveness Car Parks and Parking Collection 4 3 2 Limited Limited Good Practice Parking charges are clearly displayed in the Council's car parks and on the Council's website The parking machines used by the Council can identify and reject fake coins Serial numbers on coin collection bags are recorded before being handed over to G4S Parking Fees are approved by the Policy, Projects and Resources Committee on an annual basis.
 Key Areas for Improvement The Finance Team is unable to reconcile income from pay and display machines or for season tickets/permits to the Council's bank account The Council does not meet compliance standards for taking payments securely, and there was no evidence of secure payment methods for contracted administrators Bemrose/phone and pay and Parkeon No evidence of compliance with PCI DSS to ensure secure payment systems are in place Receipts relating to the counting of cash collected from machines are not recorded accurately Expected income from Phone and Pay cannot be reconciled to income received Season ticket/permit prices are incorrect on the Chipside system and approved discounts levels are not clear Electronic season tickets/permits are not deactivated before refunds are being issued